 The three circle logos placed together like cogs reveal the form of the building which is the nucleus of the elements of the organisation and the conduit through which all its activities occur.

 The interconnecting negative white space represents the essence of the trio: journeys.
-Pathways and choices are principles fundamental to the organisation’s core purpose: opportunities for young people.
+Learning journeys, life pathways and choices are principles fundamental to the organisation’s core purpose: opportunities for young people.
 Travel and life experiences, the journeys of the others.

 For anyone who comes to CYP, their visit makes a lasting difference; for themselves and others.